Hasmonean dynasty: Maccabean Revolt

+Judas leads the revolt (166–160 BC)

+Eventually the use of guerrilla warfare practices by Judah over several years gave control of the country to the Maccabees:

 It was now, in the fall of 165, that Judah's successes began to disturb the central government.
 He appears to have controlled the road from Jaffa to Jerusalem, and thus to have cut off the royal party in Acra from direct communication with the sea and thus with the government.
 It is significant that this time the Syrian troops, under the leadership of the governor-general Lysias, took the southerly route, by way of Idumea.

-Towards the end of 164, Judah felt strong enough to enter Jerusalem and the formal religious worship of Yahweh was re-established.
-The feast of Hanukkah was instituted to commemorate the recovery of the temple.
-Antiochus, who was away on a campaign against the Parthians, died at about the same time in Persis.
-Antiochus was succeeded by Demetrius I Soter, the nephew whose throne he had usurped.
-Demetrius sent the general Bacchides to Israel with a large army, in order to install Alcimus with the office of high priest.
-Bacchides subdued Jerusalem and returned to his King.